giovannilucente/forward_dynamics_model/README.md

 ```bash
 ['d_pos_x', 'd_pos_y', 'd_yaw', 'next_vel_x', 'next_vel_y', 'next_yaw_rate']
 ```
-Where 'd_pos_x', 'd_pos_y', 'd_yaw' are respectively the x, y and yaw differences between two consecutive timesteps.
+Where d_pos_x, d_pos_y, and d_yaw represent the x, y, and yaw differences between two consecutive timesteps, respectively.
-The model is a three layers perceptron, with hidden layer dimension = 128 and ReLU activation function.
+The model is a three-layer perceptron with a hidden layer dimension of 128 and a ReLU activation function.
-The performance on the test dataset is:
+The performance on the test dataset is as follows:
 ```bash
 Test RMSE per output:
 d_pos_x: 0.0265 m